missionpinball/mpf-docs/config/timers.rst

 posted and the timer is stopped.
 (If the ``restart_on_complete:`` setting is true, then the timer is also reset back to its ``start_value:`` and started again.)

-Starting in MPF 0.33, you can use placeholder values here.
+Note that you can use a :doc:`placeholder value </config/instructions/placeholders>` for this setting.

 max_value:
 ~~~~~~~~~~